tejasmanohar/twilio-plays-2048/README.md

 ## Overview

-Twilio knockoff of Twitch Plays Pokemon with 2048
+Twilio knockoff of Twitch Plays Pokemon with 2048.
+Multiplayer w/o Internet (over SMS).

 ## In the news